-Following N2O, CO2 and NO flux measurements of an incubation run (M25, M50, and M75 incubation runs, respectively), soils from the experiments were finally used to measure N2), the final product of the microbial transformation process "denitrification", is abundant in the atmosphere and thus, measurements of production of soil have to be carried out with great sophistication and care.
-They are commonly only available from laboratory measurements under controlled atmosphere, as the amounts of emitted collected in the sampling headspace are multiple magnitudes lower than concentrations in ambient air. emission was measured after the end of the incubation experiments using the fluxes by the helium gas flow soil core method technique (Butterbach-Bahl et al., 2002).
-For this any three replicated soil cores of one sample site were destructively subsampled to create seven soil cores for the helium soil core incubation vessel.
+Following N2O, CO2 and NO flux measurements of an incubation run (M25, M50, and M75 incubation runs, respectively), soils from the experiments were finally used to measure N2 fluxes by the helium gas flow technique (Butterbach-Bahl et al., 2002).
+For this any three replicated soil cores of one sample site were destructively subsampled to create seven soil cores for the (2-3 samples per individual core) and stored in the compartments of one helium soil core incubation vessel.
 The gas flux measurements were conducted after, once again, wetting the soil material to the required moisture level.
 The closed vessels were then exposed to a series of temperature settings (20 °C, 30 °C, and 40 °C).

-Here, we used the The custom-build system developed for soil core incubation is described in detail in Dannenmann et al. (2011).
-The system contains consists of two vessels for N2 and N2O emissions measurements.
-Every vessel contains, and each vessel holds seven soil cores of 4 cm height and 100 cm3 volume each, which are incubated together in order to account for soil spatial heterogeneity.
-Prior to flux measurements, the soil and headspace atmosphere in the vessels is replaced by an artificial gas mixture (20 ppm N2, 400 ppb N2 and 20 % O2 in helium) by two days of gas flushing from bottom to top through the soil cores.
+The custom-build system developed for soil core incubation is described in detail in Dannenmann et al. (2011).
+The system consists of two vessels for N2 and N2O emissions measurements, and each vessel holds seven soil cores of 4 cm height and 100 cm3 volume each, which are incubated together in order to account for soil spatial heterogeneity.
+Prior to flux measurements, the soil and headspace atmosphere in the vessels is replaced by an artificial gas mixture (20 ppm N2, 400 ppb N2O and 20 % O2 in helium) by two days of gas flushing from bottom to top through the soil cores.
 The required extreme gas tightness of the vessels against intrusion of atmospheric N2 is ensured by double sealings purged with helium, and by placing the incubation vessels with its tubing connections under water (Dannenmann et al., 2011).
 After the soil and headspace flushing period, N2 and N2O concentrations are measured hourly in the headspace over a period of 8 h in order to allow for calculation of N2 and N2O gas fluxes (Butterbach-Bahl et al., 2002).
 Similar to previous use of the system (Dannenmann et al., 2011), regular measurements with empty vessels showed no increase of N2 in the system over the measurement period.
-In order to measure emissions immediately after the C and N gas incubation experiments, the three replicated soil cores of one incubation measurement were destructively subsampled to gain seven soil cores for the helium soil core incubation vessel.
-Subsequent N gas flux measurements were conducted for the defined incubation moisture level and a series of soil temperature settings (20C, 30C, and 40C).